Travel details

 Esentepe

-Esentepe is a spectacular viewpoint where you can overlook Cappadocia's vast fairy chimney landscape.
+Esentepe is a magnificent viewpoint where you can view Cappadocia’s vast rocky landscape.

-In the morning you can see the fantastical sight of balloons drifting across the sky, and in the evening the rock faces turn red for a dramatic view.
+In the morning, balloons float in the sky creating a magical scene, and in the evening the rock faces turn red for a dramatic view.

-It offers a healing moment where you can feel both the grandeur and tranquility of nature.
+You can feel both the grandeur and tranquility of nature—an opportunity for a refreshing, healing moment.

 [Japanese Guide]